 Building a Subapplication Series for the Hazard Mitigation Grant Program

 In 2023, FEMA’s Hazard Mitigation Grant Program is hosting a series of spring and fall webinars to show how to use FEMA’s Application Support Materials to create and submit a successful subapplication for the program.
-The series provides guidance and tips that can be used for developing any subapplication for disaster mitigation grant.
-Based on applications submitted, the primary focus will be on four project types: acquisitions, flood risk reduction, planning grants and safe rooms,.
+The series provides guidance and tips that can be used for developing any subapplication for disaster mitigation grants.
+Based on applications submitted, the primary focus will be on four project types: acquisitions, flood risk reduction, planning grants and safe rooms.

 To register and view past HMGP webinars, visit the Hazard Mitigation Assistance Webinars page.

 Biden Administration Commits Historic $3.46 Billion in Hazard Mitigation Funds to Reduce Effects of Climate Change

 On Aug.
 8, 2021, President Joseph R. Biden, Jr. announced $3.46 billion in mitigation funding for 59 major disaster declarations for COVID-19 global pandemic.

 With the growing climate change crisis facing the nation, FEMA’s Hazard Mitigation Grant Program will provide funding for states, territories and tribes to maximize their investment in mitigation measures that result in safer and more resilient communities.

 On March 13, 2020, President Trump declared a nationwide emergency pursuant to Sec.
 501(b) of Stafford Act.